 Etching is an effective way to machine aluminum.
 Other processes, including plasma cutting, wire EDM, and laser etching of aluminum, can be more difficult, not to mention hazardous (submerging aluminum in water releases hydrogen gas, while dry cutting can release explosive fumes and airborne particulates).
 High heat and electrical discharges can change the properties of the material, making it brittle and prone to breaking and thermal distortion.

-Advantages of Chemical Etching Aluminum
+Advantages of Photochemical Etching Aluminum Alloys

 Aluminum is easily machinable and suited for producing thin metal parts in any quantity.
 It is available in different grades and alloys.
 Manufacturers can create intricate designs and select grades most suited for an application.
-Whether used for prototype parts or volume production, chemical etching yields burr-free parts with no heat-affected areas or surface imperfections.
+Whether used for prototype parts or volume production, photochemical etching yields burr-free parts with no heat-affected areas or surface imperfections.
 In addition to cutting, partial etching can be used to create patterns, textures, and even lettering and logos.